 But where do we put a complex number like 3+4i ?

-Let's have the real number line going left-right as usual, and an imaginary number line going up-down:
+Let's have the real number line go left-right as usual, and have the imaginary number line go up-and-down:

 It is placed